The Creation of Superman

 Clark Kent and Superman, One and Same! by Joe Shuster, 1935

 Jerry and Joe were given work on additional features at National.
 "Federal Men" was based on the 1935 film G Men, and "Calling All Cars featuring Sandy Kean and the Radio Squad" was a copy of the popular radio show Calling All Cars.
 The title was later shortened to "Radio Squad."
 In a letter dated October 4, 1935, Wheeler-Nicholson made a vague offer to publish Superman in tabloid format, but Jerry and Joe rejected the proposal.
-National was struggling to pay contributors on time.
-Jerry and Joe wanted their new hero in newspaper syndication.
+Comic books were a new market and National was struggling to pay contributors on time.
+Jerry and Joe wanted Superman in newspaper syndication.

 Managers William H. Cook and John Mahone left National and began publishing artists and stories originally contracted by Wheeler-Nicholson.
 Doctor Occult was renamed "Dr. Mystic: The Occult Detective" for one story printed in The Comics Magazine #1 (May 1936).
 "Federal Agent" in The Comics Magazine Funny Pages #2 (June 1936) introduces Bart Regan, a spy detective created by Jerry and Joe later published in Detective Comics as "Spy".